-Quantitative PCR, also known as real-time PCR, is a typical PCR reaction that amplifies a target sequence from a sample of DNA or RNA, but instead of assaying the amount of PCR product as an end-point value, qPCR assays monitor and measure the amount of PCR product produced in each cycle of amplification based on a fluorescent signal.
-The fluorescence is produced using intercalating dyes, such as SYBR® Green dye (Thermo Fisher) or using 5’ nuclease probes such as PrimeTime™ qPCR Probes.
+The polymerase chain reaction (PCR) amplifies a target sequence from a sample of DNA or RNA (that has been converted into cDNA).
+In quantitative PCR (qPCR) also known as real-time PCR the amount of DNA product is measured in each amplification cycle based on a fluorescent signal.
+The fluorescence is produced using intercalating dyes, such as SYBR® Green dye (Thermo Fisher Scientific) or using 5’ nuclease probes such as PrimeTime™ qPCR Probes.
 The accumulation of a PCR amplicon in each cycle is detected by graphically plotting the cycle number on the x axis and the fluorescence on the y-axis.
 Most commonly used are copy number standards run alongside the unknowns to generate a standard curve.
-By comparing the Cq value of the unknown to the standard curve values, the amount of starting DNA can be determined. qPCR reactions can be coupled with reverse transcriptase (RT) to quantify the abundance of an RNA transcript, which is sometimes referred to as RT-qPCR, qRT- PCR, or real-time RT-PCR.
-These assays are used to assess gene expression, a key measure for understanding biological systems, including development, splice variant-specific gene expression, or disease progression.
-Real-time PCR can also be used in genotyping applications, such as identifying copy number variations, determining frequency of SNPs in populations, multi-species variations, or association studies to determine genes relevant to specific traits or diseases.
+By comparing the Cq value of the unknown to the standard curve values, the amount of starting DNA can be determined. qPCR reactions can also be coupled with reverse transcriptase (RT) to quantify the abundance of an RNA transcript, which is sometimes referred to as RT-qPCR, qRT- PCR, or real-time RT-PCR.
+These assays are used to assess gene expression─ a key measure for understanding biological systems including development and splice variant-specific gene expression.
+Real-time PCR can also be used in genotyping applications, such as identifying copy number variations, determining frequency of SNPs in populations, multi-species variations, or association studies to determine genes relevant to specific traits.

 Probe-based, or 5’ nuclease assays, enable the quantification of an accumulating, discrete PCR product (Figure 2).
 Also known as PrimeTime or TaqMan® assays (Thermo Fisher Scientific), these assays include a fluorescently labeled oligonucleotide probe in addition to the forward and reverse PCR primers.
-The combination of probe and primers increases the specificity for the amplification reaction since all three must bind to the correct target for fluorescence signal to be generated.
-In addition, probe-based assays allow users to combine multiple primer and probe sets in one reaction.
-These multiplex qPCR assays include unique 5′ fluorophores for each of the probes, and therefore, the wavelength of fluorescence signal to indicate the presence and relative abundance of the transcript.
+The combination of probe and primers increases the precision in the amplification reaction since all three must bind to the correct target for a fluorescence signal to be generated.
+Probe-based assays also lets users combine multiple primer and probe sets in one reaction.
+These multiplex qPCR assays include unique 5′ fluorophores for each of the probes, allowing the wavelength of fluorescence signal to indicate the presence and relative abundance of the transcript.
 The ability to identify these signals in any probe-based assay depends on having the instruments and software capable of recognizing the different fluorophores.
 For more information on selecting the different dyes for multiplex assays, see Recommended dye combinations for multiplex qPCR.
-IDT also has a Multiplex Dye Selection Tool that offers guidance on what fluorophores are recommended for use with many qPCR instruments, and also alternative fluorophores.
+IDT also has a Multiplex Dye Selection Tool that offers guidance on the conventional and alternative fluorophores to use with many qPCR instruments.

-It is important that probe length is short so the quencher is close enough to absorb the fluorescence energy.
+It is important that probe length is short, so the quencher is close enough to absorb the fluorescent energy.
 Longer probes will have high background fluorescence since the quencher will be less effective due to the separation distance.
 For more information on strategies to design qPCR probes with low background, see How to design primers and probes for qPCR and PCR, Double-quenched probes increase qPCR precision, and Improve assays with customizable oligos and probes containing cost-effective locked nucleic acids.

 Familiarize yourself with critical parameters of qPCR assay design.
 This complete 62-page guide covers every aspect of probe-based qPCR assays.

-Use Affinity Plus™ qPCR Probes for SNP genotyping, transcript variant identification, and more sensitive target detection in challenging samples (FFPE tissue, biofluids).
-The Affinity Plus bases used in these qPCR probes are locked nucleic acid monomers.
-When incorporated into a probe, they impart heightened structural stability, leading to increased hybridization melt temperature (Tm).
+Use Affinity Plus qPCR Probes for enhanced discrimination of thermodynamically similar samples such as single nucleotide polymorphisms and transcript variants.
+The Affinity Plus bases used in these qPCR probes include up to 6 locked nucleic acid monomers.
+When incorporated into a probe, locked nucleic acids impart heightened structural stability, leading to increased hybridization melt temperature (Tm).